AugurProject/augur/docs/dev-local-node.md

 ## augur middleware

 Since we are using local contracts we need to make sure all repositories are looking at the same dependencies, we're going to use yarn link to help us out.
-The following are examples, we'll execute in each repository section:

-    -- yarn link examples:
-    inside augur.js:> npm i; yarn build; yarn link inside augur-node:> yarn link augur.js
-    inside augur (ui):> yarn link augur.js

 ### augur.js